kjolley/BIGSdb_documentation/data_analysis.rst

 Analysis using defined loci
 ===========================
-Select the isolate genomes that you wish to analyse and then either the loci from the list or a set of schemes.
+Select the isolate genomes that you wish to analyse.
+These will either be in a dropdown list or, if there are too many in the database, a text input where a list can be entered.
+You can also upload your own genomes for analysis - these should be either a single file in FASTA format (if you have just one genome), or a zip file containing multiple FASTA files.
+Select either the loci from the list or a set of schemes.
 Press submit.

 .. image:: /images/data_analysis/genome_comparator3.png